mkostanbaeva/test1/mediastorage-proxy.md

 #Mediastorage-proxy сonfiguration

 Proxy provides HTTP API to the client with the help TheVoid.
 Access to Elliptics provided by using libmastermind and client interface of Elliptics.
-Configuring proxy is logically divided to sets TheVoid parametrs and setup other configuration parametrs.
+Configuring proxy is logically divided to set TheVoid parametrs and other configuration parametrs.
 The configuration file has JSON format.
 The overall structure of the configuration file is as follows:
 ```
 {
 "thevoid":{},